-2013 marked the 25th anniversary the U-M Comprehensive Cancer Center.
+2013 marked the 25th anniversary the U-M Rogel Cancer Center.
 Our origins were humble: a trailer parked near University Hospital

 But we had a grander vision: that everyone involved in the fight against cancer should work together under a single roof.
 This would mean researchers and doctors from every specialty sharing the same building as the patients who would benefit from their collaborations.